 Chinese Herbs for Back Pain and Sciatica–Shu Jin 2

-Shu means to release—as in to let go of, or to open up; Jin is the connective tissue, fascia, tendons.
+Shu Jin 2 is are modern Chinese herbs for back pain with a classical name—Shu means to release—as in to let go of, or to open up; –Jin– is the connective tissue, muscles, fascia, and tendons.

 The ancient classics of Acupuncture describe pain as due to “blocked Qi flow”.
 When anything in your body, or for that matter in nature, works well, its because everything is moving without obstruction.

 Our heart beats, our neurons communicate, our bowels move, the menses flows easily, we cycle through emotions without obsessions or compusions.

 We call this Qi flow in Acupuncture and Chinese Medicine.

 When our Qi is obstructed, whether from excessive tension levels or from injury, the Qi stagnates.
 This is how we describe the mechanism of pain.

 Shu Jin 2 Chinese Herbs for Back Pain from Acute or Chronic Injury